 Phone surveys do track some data through CATI systems and dispositions but they often involve a lot of project management and subjective evaluation.
 A/B testing online allows you to isolate a variable, make a change to that variable, and measure impact.

 Rinse, optimize, repeat.

-In market research we consider our A/B testing as our own personal laboratory experiment.
-Except their are no white coats, no flammable liquids, and no chance of explosion (yet).
+In market research, we consider our A/B testing as our own personal laboratory experiment.
+Except there are no white coats, no flammable liquids, and no chance of explosion (yet).

 Nail in the Coffin 4: Lack of Targeting Capabilities